mbarrett/specflow-takedown/README.md

 Even better use the command line:

-* Navigate to the root of the specflow-takedown project 'cd [file_location]\specflow-takedown\specflow-takedown'
+* Navigate to the root of the specflow-takedown project (cd [file_location]\specflow-takedown\specflow-takedown)
-* Execute the command line test runner by typing 'runtests.cmd' and hit <Enter>
+* Execute the command line test runner by typing 'runtests.cmd' and hit [Enter]

 ##Troubleshooting